Albert Sidney Johnston

-Albert Sidney Johnston (February 2, 1803 – April 6, 1862) served as a general in three different armies: the Texian Army, the United States Army, and the Confederate States Army.
-He saw extensive combat during his 34-year military career, fighting actions in the Black Hawk War, the Texas War of Independence, the Mexican–American War, the Utah War, and the American Civil War.
+General Albert Sidney Johnston (February 2, 1803 – April 6, 1862) was an American military officer who served as a general officer in three different armies: the Texian Army, the United States Army, and the Confederate States Army.
+He saw extensive combat during his 34-year military career, fighting actions in the Black Hawk War, the Texas-Indian Wars, the Mexican–American War, the Utah War, and the American Civil War, where he died on the battlefield.

 Considered by Confederate States President Jefferson Davis to be the finest general officer in the Confederacy before the later emergence of Robert E. Lee, he was killed early in the Civil War at the Battle of Shiloh on April 6, 1862.
-Johnston was the highest-ranking Confederate officer killed during the entire war.
+Johnston was the highest-ranking officer on either side killed during the war.
 Davis believed the loss of General Johnston "was the turning point of our fate."

 Johnston was unrelated to Confederate general Joseph E. Johnston.

 Early life and education

 Johnston was born in Washington, Kentucky, the youngest son of Dr. John and Abigail (Harris) Johnston.
 His father was a native of Salisbury, Connecticut.
+He was a grandson of Revolutionary War patriot Edward Harris.
 Although Albert Johnston was born in Kentucky, he lived much of his life in Texas, which he considered his home.
 He was first educated at Transylvania University in Lexington, Kentucky, where he met fellow student Jefferson Davis.
 Both were appointed to the United States Military Academy at West Point, New York, Davis two years behind Johnston.
 In 1826, Johnston graduated eighth of 41 cadets in his class from West Point with a commission as a brevet second lieutenant in the 2nd U.S. Infantry.

-Johnston was assigned to posts in New York and Missouri and served in the brief Black Hawk War in 1832 as chief of staff to Bvt.
-Brig.
-Gen. Henry Atkinson.
+Johnston was assigned to New York and Missouri posts.
+In August 1827, he participated in the expedition to capture Red Bird, the rebellious Winnebago chief.
+Johnston later wrote: "I must confess that I consider Red Bird one of the noblest and most dignified men I ever saw...
+He said: 'I have offended.
+I sacrifice myself to save my country.'"
+Johnston served in the brief Black Hawk War of 1832 as chief of staff to Brevet Brigadier General Henry Atkinson.
+The commander praised Johnston for "talents of the first order, a gallant soldier by profession and education and a gentleman of high standing and integrity."

-Marriage and family

-In 1829, he married Henrietta Preston, sister of Kentucky politician and future Civil War general William Preston.
-They had one son, William Preston Johnston, who became a colonel in the Confederate States Army.
-The senior Johnston resigned his commission in 1834 to care for his dying wife in Kentucky, who succumbed two years later to tuberculosis.

-After serving as Secretary of War for the Republic of Texas from 1838 to 1840, Johnston resigned and returned to Kentucky.
-In 1843, he married Eliza Griffin, his late wife's first cousin.
-The couple moved to Texas, where they settled on a large plantation in Brazoria County.
-Johnston named the property "China Grove".
-Here they raised Johnston's two children from his first marriage and the first three children born to Eliza and him.
-A sixth child was born later when the family lived in Los Angeles, where they had permanently settled.
+In April 1834, Johnston resigned from the United States Army to care for his wife, who had contracted tuberculosis.
+They moved back to Kentucky, but she died in August 1835.
+Johnston was then approached by an agent from the Republic of Texas, who requested his aid in the defense of the country from invasion by the Republic of Mexico.
+Johnston agreed, and leaving his two children in the care of relatives in Kentucky, traveled south.